It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 If you're paying £339 for a bike, you expect it to be well made, and we've been very impressed with the quality of the construction of these bikes.
 The two we were sent are demo bikes, so have had the frames adjusted between the different modes many more times that you'd expect under normal usage.
 Apart from a tiny bit of flaked paint underneath the bolts (which doesn't show once the bolt is replaced), the only other sign of wear we could find was with the brake noodles.
 When taking the front wheel out of the Pinto, we noticed that the noodle had started to separate, thereby making it difficult for someone to remove it from the noodle holder when trying to open up the brake calipers.
 Chris did a quick test to make sure it’s not being caused by catching on the downtube, but this isn't the case, so we suspect this has been caused by the number of times the wheel has been removed and replaced during demonstrations.

 Are the Black Mountain Pinto and Skøg worth the investment?

-This is the million dollar question - or rather the £330 question, which is how much these bikes cost.
-Yes, it’s quite an investment compared with other kids bikes up front, especially when being used as a balance bike.
+This is the million dollar question - or rather the £339 question, which is how much these bikes cost.
+Yes, it’s quite an investment compared with other kids bikes up front.
 But when you start thinking about the longer term costs of having to buy various sized bikes it begins to look a lot more attractive.
 From an environmental viewpoint there’s also big savings, as you’re limiting the amount of raw materials used in production and reducing the waste caused when the bike comes to the end of its natural life.

 It’s worth thinking about sizing and what you’d be saving compared to buying individual bikes.
 With the Pinto, this has 14” wheels and is designed to replace a balance bike, plus a 12” and 14” wheel pedal bike.